Digital identity ecosystem

 Digital identity includes everything from the policy and processes to the technology and systems.

-We are leading the system and delivering it in partnership with the Australian Taxation Office (ATO), Department of Human Services (DHS), Department of Home Affairs (Home Affairs) and the Department of Foreign Affairs and Trade (DFAT).
+We are leading the system and delivering it in partnership with the Australian Taxation Office (ATO), Services Australia, Department of Home Affairs (Home Affairs) and the Department of Foreign Affairs and Trade (DFAT).

 Creating and using a digital identity is voluntary, it is a personal choice.
 People can still access government services through other means, such as over the phone or in person at a government shopfront.Back to top